senanito85/Web-Scraper/README.md

     0 18 * * * /path/to/your/directory/update_script.sh

-Everyday at 6 o'clock, it will today's FOREX data to the file.
+Everyday at 6 o'clock, it will append today's FOREX data to the file.